axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

     {{% /alert %}}

-  - For locally generated messages (that is, for messages that are received from a local source, and not from the network), {{% productparam "abbrev" %}} calculates a sequence number when sending the message to a destination (it is not calculated for relayed messages).
+  - For locally generated messages (that is, for messages that are received from a local source, and not from the network), {{% param "product.abbrev" %}} calculates a sequence number when sending the message to a destination (it is not calculated for relayed messages).

       - The sequence number is not global, but per-destination.
 Essentially, it counts the number of messages sent to the destination.

       - This sequence number increases by one for every message sent to the destination.
-It not lost when {{% productparam "abbrev" %}} is reloaded, but it is reset when {{% productparam "abbrev" %}} is restarted.
+It not lost when {{% param "product.abbrev" %}} is reloaded, but it is reset when {{% param "product.abbrev" %}} is restarted.

       - This sequence number is added to every message that uses the IETF-syslog protocol (**${.SDATA.meta.sequenceId}**), and can be added to BSD-syslog messages using the **${SEQNUM}** macro.

 {{% alert title="Note" color="info" %}}

-If you need a sequence number for every log message that {{% productparam "abbrev" %}} receives, use the [RCPTID]({{< relref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" >}}) macro.
+If you need a sequence number for every log message that {{% param "product.abbrev" %}} receives, use the [RCPTID]({{< relref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" >}}) macro.

 {{% /alert %}}